-The following are questions preparers frequently ask about who may claim the EITC if the child's parents are divorced or separated or live apart at all times during the last 6 months of the calendar year.
+The following are questions preparers frequently ask about who may claim the EITC if the child's parents are divorced, separated or live apart at all times during the last 6 months of the calendar year.

-Generally, only one person may claim the child as a qualifying child for purposes of head of household filing status, the child tax credit, the dependent care credit/exclusion for dependent care benefits, the EITC, and the dependency exemption.
+Generally, only one person may claim the child as a qualifying child for purposes of the head of household filing status, the child tax credit/credit for other dependents, the dependent care credit/exclusion for dependent care benefits, the dependency exemption and the EITC.

 Divorced parents have joint custody of a child and the marital settlement agreement by the court provides for the parents to alternate claiming the child as a dependent.
 How does this affect the EITC?
 Is the parent who is entitled to claim the child as a dependent also entitled to the EITC if the parent's income warrants it?

 Your client is probably not properly claiming the EITC.
-If parents are divorced, the custodial parent may release a claim to exemption for a child, which allows the noncustodial parent to claim the child as a dependent and claim the child tax credit for the child, if the requirements are met.
+If parents are divorced and do not live together, the custodial parent may sign a release which allows the noncustodial parent to claim the child as a dependent and claim the child tax credit/credit for other dependents for the child, and dependency exemption, if the requirements are met.

 To claim the EITC, generally, the child must have lived with the taxpayer in the United States for more than half of the year.
-If the residency requirement for a qualifying child is not met, your client may not claim the EITC by claiming his son as a qualifying child.
+If the residency requirement for a qualifying child is not met, your client may not claim his son as a qualifying child for the EITC.

 To document that a child meets the residency requirement to be a qualifying child for the EITC, refer to Form 886-H-EIC.
 The form is also available in Spanish.
 The IRS sends this form with audit letters.
 The form has information on the documentation the IRS accepts to prove age, relationship, and residency.